Rewriting with Acyclic Queries: Mind Your Head: A Characterisation

 Finally, we show that (b) implies (c).
 Let thus $\calC = C_1,\ldots,C_m$ be a cover partition for $Q$ over $\calV$, where, for each $i$, $C_i=(\calA_i,V_i,\app_i,\psi_i)$.
 Let $z$ be a variable that occurs in some $\app_i(V_i)$, but not in $\bvarsof{\calA_i}$, and also in some $\app_j(V_j)$ with $j\not=i$.
 Since $z\not\in\bvarsof{\calA_i}$ we have $z\not\in\varsof{\calA_j}$.
 We define $\app'_j$ like $\app_j$ but, for some fresh variable $z'$, we set $\app'_j(x)=z'$ whenever $\app_j(x)=z$.
 Accordingly, we define $\psi'_j$ like $\psi_j$ but with $\psi'_j(z')=\psi_j(z)$.
 It is easy to verify that $C'_j=(\calA_j,V_j,\app'_j,\psi'_j)$ is a cover description, as well.
 By repeating this process, a \consistent cover partition for $Q$ over $\calV$ can be obtained. \end{proof}

 The previous proof used the following lemma.
-It is similarly stated in the proof of Lemma~10 in \cite{DBLP:journals/corr/abs-1812-04329}.
-We give its short proof to keep the paper self-contained. \begin{lemma} Let $Q_1$ be a minimal conjunctive query, $Q_2$ a conjunctive query equivalent to $Q_1$ and $\homi{1}{Q_1}{Q_2}$ a homomorphism.
-Then there is a homomorphism $\homi{2}{Q_2}{Q_1}$ that is the inverse of $h_1$ on $h_1(\bodyof{Q_1})$. \end{lemma} \begin{proof} Since $Q_1$ and $Q_2$ are equivalent, there is a homomorphism $h_2'\colon Q_2\rightarrow Q_1$.
+It is similarly stated in the proof of Lemma~2 in \cite{DBLP:conf/ijcai/ChenGLP20}, see also the proof of Lemma~9 in the full version~\cite{DBLP:journals/corr/abs-2007-14169} of \cite{DBLP:conf/ijcai/ChenGLP20} for the proof idea.
+We give its short proof to keep the paper self-contained. \begin{lem} Let $Q_1$ be a minimal conjunctive query, $Q_2$ a conjunctive query equivalent to $Q_1$ and $\homi{1}{Q_1}{Q_2}$ a homomorphism.
+Then, there is a homomorphism $\homi{2}{Q_2}{Q_1}$ that is the inverse of $h_1$ on $h_1(\bodyof{Q_1})$. \end{lem} \begin{proof} Since $Q_1$ and $Q_2$ are equivalent, there is a homomorphism $h_2'\colon Q_2\rightarrow Q_1$.